Marcus Edwards

-Formed at Tottenham Hotspur, where he made one substitute appearance in the EFL Cup, he transferred to Vitória de Guimarães in 2019 and was sold to Sporting in January 2022 for an initial €7.67 million.
+Born in England to an English father and a Greek Cypriot mother, he began his senior career at Tottenham Hotspur, where he made one substitute appearance in the EFL Cup.
+He was transferred to Vitória de Guimarães in 2019 and was sold to Sporting in January 2022 for an initial €7.67 million.
 He has played over 100 Primeira Liga games and holds the record for most goals by an English player in that league.